 It can be quite tempting to share your food with a cute, begging dog.
-We just love sharing “people food” with dogs — from chicken to carrots and lots in between.
+We just love sharing “people food” with dogs — from chicken and rice to a nice, crunchy carrot and lots in between.
 But not everything you eat can be eaten by a dog.
 Let’s find out about dogs and spicy foods, as well as what people foods are safe for dogs.

 You may have speculated what flavors dogs acquire from spice.
 You may have questioned whether they even have the stamina to tolerate it.
 Similar to humans, dogs aren’t programmed to especially enjoy bitter or sour tastes.
 Spicy foods are bitter and can sometimes be sour, so chances are your dog will not enjoy it.
 Dogs don’t have as refined a sense of taste as do humans, yet they are still sensitive to the effects of eating spicy foods, such as increased sweating and salivation.